HNC Construction Management (HTQ)

 Why should I choose to study the course at Warrington & Vale Royal College?

-The course is part of our brand-new Advanced Construction & Civil Engineering Centre providing you with access to all of the latest construction technologies.
-We have highly experienced staff to support you to develop the essential skills so that you can flourish in future progression opportunities.
+The HNC Construction Management is part of our brand-new Construction & Civil Engineering Academy (CCEA), providing you with access to all of the latest construction technologies.
+We have highly experienced staff who will support you as you develop the essential skills needed to flourish in future progression opportunities.

 What are the entry requirements?